July 11, 2022

 So no one gets a hefty legal bill every month for the next few years or nasty surprises at the end (as often happens in long-winded court cases).

 Family court cases are likely to be extremely stressful, not only for the separating parties but also for their entire extended family and, often, friendship groups.
-Family mediators remove much of the stress and anxiety by looking for points of agreement, looking for solutions and remaining calm and focused on the real issues.
+Family mediators remove much of the stress and anxiety by looking for points of agreement, looking for solutions and remaining calm and focussed on the real issues.

 They are skilled and experienced in dealing with financial settlements, parenting and children’s matters, by remaining impartial throughout the process, while offering legal guidance to both parties.
 Once you have reached an agreement at mediation with your ex, the mediator will help you draft the agreement paperwork to submit to the Family Court to be made legally binding.